DevOpsDolapo/DevOps_Projects/PROJECT 10/ReadMe.md

 - Implementing a Website using NFS for the Backend File Storage

-- Configuring a Backend Database as Part of 3-Tier Architecture
+- Configuring a Backend Database as Part of a 3-Tier Architecture

 - Preparing the Web Servers